duwa2/CCLMoff/README.md

 ## Documentation and Tutorials

 We have significantly expanded the repository documentation to provide clear and detailed guidance on using CCLMoff.
-For step-by-step tutorials, examples, and troubleshooting, please refer to the [documentation]([link_to_docs](https://doi.org/10.6084/m9.figshare.27080566.v1)).
+For step-by-step tutorials, examples, and troubleshooting, please refer to the [documentation](link_to_docs).

 ---